 Welcome to Year 6.
 The teaching staff consists of Miss Devlin, Mrs Martin and Mrs Howes.
-We are supported by our two fantastic teaching assistants Mrs Roberts and Mrs Chapman.
+We are supported by our fantastic teaching assistant Mrs Chapman.

 There are 29 children in the Red Squirrels class, taught by Mrs Martin.